Pinaki82/Tulu-C-IDE/Artificial-Intelligence-CLI/README.md

 6. Extract the file `language_server_windows_x64.exe.gz` found in `%USERPROFILE%\PortableApps\gVimPortable\Data\settings\.codeium\bin\c783d097d5521079d55284594e15f8f8fc38adbb`.
 Now the folder should contain `language_server_windows_x64.exe`.
 Change the permission parameters of that executable file.

    ![](attachments/2023-03-12-01-58-29-image.png)

+   Register a new Codeium account if you don't have one.
+Use Google.
+Do not choose the username/password method.
+Log in to Codeium.
+Fire up Vim again with Admin privilege (R-Click -> Run as Administrator).
+In the Command Mode (hit `Esc`), type `:Codeium Auth`.
+Log in to Codeium Website.
+Get your API key from the opened page.
+You'll find a copy button there.
+Paste the key (`CTRL+v`) into Vim's Command area and hit `Enter`.
+Re-launch Vim normally.

 7. You're ready to go with AI.
 Type a function, variable etc. in the Insert Mode (hit `i`) and press `M+]` (that is, `LEFT_ALT + ]`), and you'll see how it performs.